Scotland's Best B&Bs

 Dundee and Angus (the ancient county of Forfarshire) are steeped in history.
 Journey through the centuries with visits to souterrains and earth houses, carved Pictish stones, medieval abbeys, Georgian country houses, 19th century sailing ships and more.
 Read on for a possible itinerary.

 The ancient ruined Arbroath Abbey has a modern visitor’s centre built by Historic Scotland where you find displays interpreting the Abbey remains and explaining the Declaration of Arbroath where the nobility’s support of Scottish independence of English domination, supposedly a model for the Declaration of American Independence, was signed in 1320.
 Every year there is a costumed pageant enacting this event.
-The special events planned for the 700th anniversary in April 2020 have been postponed and the Arbroath Festival will now take place from 2 July - 12 September 2021.
 The Abbey itself was founded for the order of Tiron in 1178 by King William the Lion.
 There are many nooks and crannies to explore.
 The round “O” in the tower of the red building is visible for many miles around.

 Heritage trails produced by the City of Dundee and County of Angus are often available from your B&B hosts.

 The Georgian House of Dun, near Montrose, is maintained by The National Trust of Scotland.
 This 1730 building, designed by William Adam, the famous and prolific Scottish architect, was once the home of Violet Jacob, the celebrated Angus poet and descendent of the original owner David Erskine.
 The house has the most intricate plaster work with stories attached to what they represent.
 Grounds are extensive and it is as well to take time to enter Lady Augusta’s garden.
 Shops stock local crafts.